Challenging a benefit decision - where to start

 You will have to ask for a mandatory reconsideration of your benefit or tax credit decision before you can appeal.

-The time limit for asking for a mandatory reconsideration is:
+The deadline for asking for a mandatory reconsideration is:

 - 30 days from the date of the decision for Child Tax Credit and Working Tax Credit decisions